 Reverse Mortgage Occupancy Requirements Explained

 We live with my mother-in-law and were present throughout the process of her getting a reverse mortgage.
-The broker is fully aware that we live there with her and help keep up the property and pay living expenses.
+The broker is fully aware that we live there with her, help keep up the property, and pay living expenses.
 He told us if she ever needed to go to a nursing home, if she was in the home at least once a month, they would not recall the loan.
 What I am reading here seems contradictory to what we were told.
 We were also told about having 12 months to sell or purchase the property upon death.
 I am just confused about the nursing home situation now after reading this. -Amy

 I cannot comment on what was said or not said by another originator and was not there for the conversation, but I have always been very honest with my borrowers and their families.